pluralsight/guides/published/other/build-a-multiplayer-vr-app-that-works-in-realtime-in-less-than-10-minutes/article.md

 We retrieve an existing record or create a new one using `client.record.getRecord(<record name>);` We will ensure that it's a unique record for every user by adding the client's id to the name(path) of the record.
 Further, we need to add all the required attribures in this record, including the initial position which is selected at random.
 As discussed above, we track the movement of the phone by using the camera entity and we update this data every 100 milliseconds as seen above and consequently set this new data in the record each time.

-[Presence](https://deepstreamhub.com/tutorials/guides/presence/) is a common term in the realtime world which basically gives you the information about the user's online status.
-In our case, we would create and make the avatar appear in the scene only when a user comes online(hits the URL) and likewise make it disappear as soon as a user quits the app, in other words, closes the browser window on his/her phone.
-Additionally, deepstream allows you to subscribe to presence, which fires a callback every time a new user logs in or an existing user logs out.
+[Presence](https://deepstreamhub.com/tutorials/guides/presence/) is a common term in the realtime world.
+It gives you the information about the user's online status.
+In our case, we would display the avatar in the scene only when a user comes online (hits the URL) and make it disappear as soon as a user quits the app (i.e. closes the browser window).
+Additionally, deepstream allows you to subscribe to presence.
+This lets you fire a callback every time a new user logs in or an existing user logs out.
 This is exactly what we require in our app.

 As soon as a user comes online, we will make the user subscribe to the changes in the record.
 These changes, as you can imagine will be in the attr object due to changing position and rotation.
 Our goal is to update the avatar as these attributes update.